 - Improve cash flow management.
 Evaluate your cash flow to see how you can keep more cash coming in than going out.
 Then, as your cash flow continues to improve, you can set aside a portion of the increased in-flows for savings.

 In addition to a line of credit, you could use invoice factoring to help improve cash flow.
-For example, BlueVine’s Invoice Factoring solution allows you to get paid on your invoices now.
+For example, an invoice factoring solution allows you to get paid on your invoices now.
 When you don’t have to wait for a customer payment, you have more cash on hand to save and/or invest in your business where it’s needed most.

 3. Ask for help